 A laugh-out-loud story about love and prehistoric pals, How Do Dinosaurs Say I Love You is a must-have for early readers (here are more expert-approved books for beginning readers).
 “This is a wonderful book to read with little ones at home,” says Amanda Smith, a mom and teacher in the Montessori program at Latta Elementary in Latta, South Carolina.

 Even when little dinosaurs are naughty, this book shows them that they are loved — and is a sweet way to end the day with a bedtime story.
-If you can’t get enough of the laughs found in favorites like this one or How Do Dinosaurs Love Their Dogs?, check out this comprehensive list of How Do Dinosaurs books.
+Shop all How Do Dinosaurs books.

 2. BOB Books by John R. Maslen and Bobby Lynn Maslen (PreK-2)